 - E-reputation 4 posts on different quality social platforms and 2 press releases on 8 top popular media.

-- Little Red Book A new store opened in littleredbook.
+- Little Red Book A new store opened in the little red book.

 Les Georgettes, a French brand of bracelets with interchangeable leathers to create your bracelet according to your desires.

 Daily management / Interactive topic / Special Event